 This Coconut Milk Kitchari is:

-I’ve been reading so much about Ayurveda and how little food and lifestyle changes can make a big impact – I now do tongue scraping and oil massage (abhyanga) in the morning, and the later is especially helpful for dry skin in the winter!
+I’ve been reading so much about Ayurveda and how small and simple food and lifestyle changes can make a big impact.
+I now do tongue scraping and coconut oil massage (abhyanga) in the morning, and the later is especially helpful for dry skin in the winter!

 Adding this kitchari to my recipe roundup is great for those weeks when I’ve overindulged a little too much and want something light, healing, and comforting for lunch or dinner.

 What’s In This Ayurveda Kitchari Recipe?